Although there are a number of pitfalls with letters of intent, the key risk is that the full contract is never signed.

 - Wrong assumptions: The client and the contractor may (wrongly) assume that a letter of intent is the last stage in the contract negotiation process and decide that nothing more needs to be done to neatly tie off the contractual ends… A letter of intent is only the start of the contract negotiation process, not the end.
-They take their ‘eye off the ball’ and forget about the importance of ensuring that the fill contract documents are signed as quickly as possible.
 Everybody is then so busy dealing with the day-to-day problems being thrown up by the commencement of the works themselves that the task of signing off an often complicated set of contract documents is relegated to an item of secondary importance (CC).

 - Priorities: The client and the contractor decide that negotiating the full contract is not very important and can wait.
 There is a perception that getting on with the works is more important than the dry legal documentation (JB).

 - Letter is Good Enough: The client and the contractor may (wrongly) assume that since the letter of intent refers to or incorporates all the provisions of the full contract, it is therefore as good as the full contract.

 - Distractions: The client and the contractor may get distracted by providing the works, goods and services to get the project started quickly.
 There is too much to else to do at the point of start on site (DM).

 - Perceived Advantage: The client may think it is getting an advantage as it hasn’t had to negotiate the full contract but the works have already begun.
 The client could not be more wrong… Read what happens when letters of intent go wrong – the client perspective.